Mmmut2025/java_8/README.md

-its just a java streas mastery
+its just a java stream mastery